Columnstore Index Insert

 (Note that most of these properties are exactly the same as for the Index Insert operator; they are repeated here for ease of use).

-The subproperties of the Object property represent the four name parts separately, but also include two additional properties:
+The subproperties of the Object property represent the four name parts separately, but also include these additional properties:

 The assumed effect of prefetching is that the operator issues an asynchronous request to the storage system to insert each row, then immediately continues with the next.
 Rows are returned to the parent operator in the order in which the storage system completes the requests, which might be different from the order in which the rows are read by the operator.